JoeRyanMBA/StructuredDocs/README.md

 ### Legacy

-PythonAnywhere scripts are deprecated.
-Safe to delete when no longer referenced in docs.
+- PythonAnywhere hosting is no longer supported and all related scripts have been removed from this repository.

 ## Operational Enhancements (Infrastructure Overview)